DragonBox/uplift-documentation/source/howto/uplifting_packages.rst

 Sometimes, you might want to pack existing ``.unitypackage`` package, so that it can be easily included in your project.

+**Note**: Uplift only currently supports packages packed with Unity 5 or later.

-This is 2 steps procedure:
+Preparing an Uplift package is a 2 steps procedure:

 1. Create an ``Upset.xml`` file
 2. Put **properly packaged** UPackage in the Repository.